hanschristian2710/GuessingDice/ReadMe.md

 **Dice Guessing** is a simple graphic project with python that allow user to guess the total number of 5 dice, which will then let the user know if their guess is close to the real result.

 ## Usage
-Clone the repository and follow the following instruction:
+Clone the repository and follow the below command on terminal (linux):
 ```
 cd directory
 python diceGuessing.py